polysyllabic/chaos/docs/installation.md

 setup process, or later if you need to update anything and have not set up an SSH shell.
 After the setup is complete, you can run Chaos without either a keyboard or monitor connected to the Pi.

-4. (*Highly recommended*) Connect the Raspberry Pi to your router with an ethernet cable.
-If you cannot use wired ethernet, or prefer not to, you will need to set up WiFi below.
+4. (*Recommended*) Connect the Raspberry Pi to your router with an ethernet cable.
+If you cannot use wired ethernet, or prefer not to, Wi-Fi must be set up.

-5. Apply power over the Pi's USB-C connector by plugging the cable into the PlayStation and turning it on.
-(You can use an external USB-C power supply as well, but it should supply at least 3A.)
+5. Apply power over the Pi's USB-C connector by plugging the cable into the PlayStation and turning the console on.
+(You can also use an external USB-C power supply, but it should supply at least 3A.)
 Note that at this stage, you only need to power the Pi.
 Connecting the controller can wait until you're ready to play a game with TCC.

 6. When your Pi boots, log in using the credentials you specified above.
 If you stuck with the system defaults, they will be the following: